We love this for you

-We love this for you!
-It's a significant property tax deduction for those who qualify.
-Is that you?
-Read on to find out, and be sure to reach out if you have questions, or you're ready to buy DC real estate!
+It’s a significant property tax deduction for those who qualify.
+Think that’s you?
+Read on to find out.

-This benefit reduces your real property’s assessed value by $84,000 (savings of $714.00) prior to computing the yearly tax liability.
+It’s a benefit that reduces your real property’s tax assessed value by $84,000 (savings of $714.00) prior to computing the yearly tax liability.

 The Homestead benefit is limited to residential property.
 To qualify: